davidclough/node/_documents/javascript-guide/javascript-guide.md

 One of the many mistakes in the JavaScript language is that, certainly in older browsers, `undefined` can be manually set to _any_ value.
 For this reason you may see code which mentions `void(0)` (as this is always undefined).
 You may also see code which employs the trick of declaring a final function parameter called `undefined` but does not supply that parameter when calling the function.

 ##### <a name="language-types-null"></a>null
 Although `null` is said to be a primitive type it is really more a primitive value for an object.
 Its type is object.
 However, this is only because of a bug in ES5.
-In ES6 it has been fixed and null is more like a genuine primitive type.

 	var myNull = null;
 	console.log(typeof myNull);				// "object"

+In ES6 it has been fixed and null is more like a genuine primitive type.

 Unlike `undefined`, `null` is a genuine value which can be used within your logic.

 It is a value which your code or a third party library will actively assign as the value of a variable or object member, e.g. if a value is optional.
 To my knowledge, no native JavaScript code will generate a null value.
-It is probably best viewed as a value rather than as a type.

 #### <a name="language-types-array"></a>Array
-Declare array using the array literal syntax, with square brackets.
+Declare an array using the array literal syntax, with square brackets.
 A maximum size for the array cannot be specified.

 When accessing member of the array, specify a zero-base index within square brackets.
 If you try to access an index which the array does not contain a value for there will be no error, `undefined` is returned.